 At the end of the discussion, give your contact information to all participants in case they have any questions.
-Thank them for their participation and close the training.

 After the training, tally the training evaluation results and identify areas for improvement in the future.
 These results are for your own use.